 Xinjiang Daily’s human resources director Liu Jianrong confirmed Weli’s arrest and referred RFA to the newspaper’s Party Discipline Committee for details of Weli’s case, according to RFA.
 The Party Discipline Committee told RFA that a working group dispatched by the committee investigated the newspaper in early July and concluded that Weli was "two-faced."
 RFA said it could not determine what evidence was being used against Weli.

-Many of those accused of being "two-faced" recently in Xinjiang have simply disappeared, likely to re-education camps, according to news reports.
+Many accused of being "two-faced" in Xinjiang have disappeared, likely to re-education camps, according to news reports.